waseemhashem/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

 To get started using auto attendants, it's important to remember that:

-- You need to assign a Phone System license to a resource account that will be associated with your auto attendant.
+- If you are assigning an online service number to your Auto Attendat, you need to aquire and assign a **Phone System** add-on and a **Calling Plan** add-on to the resource account that will be associated with your auto attendant.
+Microsoft is working on an Application licensing model for Auto Attendants, until then you will need to use these user licenses.
 To learn more about licensing, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

+- If you are assigning a hybrid number to your Auto Attendat, you need to aquire and assign a **Phone System** add-on to a resource account that will be associated with your auto attendant.
+Microsoft is working on an Application licensing model for Auto Attendants, until then you will need to use these user licenses.
+To learn more about licensing, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

+> [!NOTE]
+> Auto Attendants that were created before the enforcemebt of license check on the resource accounts will not be subject to the license check and will continue to work.
+However, if you delete the previously assigned phone number you will need to assign the appropriate licenses when assigning a new phone number to them.

     > [!TIP]
     > To redirect calls to an operator or a menu option that is an Online user with a **Phone System** license, you will need to enable them for Enterprise Voice or assign Calling Plans to them.
 See [Assign Microsoft Teams licenses](assign-teams-licenses.md).
 You can also use Windows PowerShell.
 For example run:  `Set-CsUser -identity "Amos Marble" -EnterpriseVoiceEnabled $true`